matheus-rossi/docs/docs/development/databases/neo4j/data-modeling.md

 * Profile (Execution Plan)
  * `PROFILE MATCH (p:Person)-[:ACTED_IN]-() WHERE p.born < '1950' RETURN p.name`
 * Limit the number of labels for a node to 4.
+* You also want to avoid labeling your nodes to represent hierarchies.